WILLFX/decentralized-moderation/README.md

 ## 8. Roadmap

-Milestone numbering is restated for the current design.
-Earlier architectures used their own numbering (M2, then M2.5 and M2.6, then M2.7 through M2.13); that history remains on the archive branch.

 **M1 — Specification and simulation.
 Complete.** The normative specification, the metadata schema, the guidelines document, and the measurements behind the working
 values: `simulation/FINDINGS-floor.md` (the separability bound),